hosking/scipy_proceedings/papers/zac_hatfield-dodds/testing-science-code-with-hypothesis.rst

 Analogy to large experimental aparatus - unexpected results mean checking all of your equipment!

-Softmax is a nice example for loss of precision

 TODO: look at PLYMI testing PR - describing input data is a pain point most testing is actually really easy once you have good input data